bramwelt/presentations/testing/source/index.rst

 Integration
 -----------

-* Multiple parts together
+* Putting the parts together
-* Randomization of test runs

 Acceptance
 ----------

+* Requirement tests
 * Does it meet the user requirements?

 System
 ------

+* End-to-End tests
 * Given an initial input, does it produce a final output?

 Usability/UX
 ------------

+* Accessability
 * Did we check the user's mental model?
 * Are the buttons clickable?